Lyme Disease: Symptoms, Causes and Natural Support Strategies

 Lyme disease is an illness that is transmitted by a bite of a tick infected with a germ known as “borrelia”.
 (1) While there are many different strains of this bacterium, it’s Borrelia burgdoferi that classically causes Lyme disease.
 This article will go over many details about Lyme disease and natural support strategies you can take.

-There are many Borrelia strains that can be found in different regions across the world, and the different type of bacterium that you are exposed to will inform the type of illness that you begin to suffer from.
+There are many Borrelia strains that can be found in different regions across the world, and the different types of bacterium that you are exposed to will inform the type of illness that you begin to suffer from.
 This is why a typical case of Lyme disease in America might not be the same as a typical case in England.
 It’s also why ticks carried by migratory birds can promote different types of Lyme-based illnesses.
 (2)

 Lyme disease took its name from the town in America where it was first found.
 Since 1975 – when it first emerged, millions of cases have been reported in the USA, while other areas across the world often experience fewer instances.
 By now, ticks transmit Lyme disease in half of all US counties, making them a significant concern for anyone.
 (3)